amelieelibh/bunny-back/README.md

 ```

--   set directory (cd) to the desired project. ie: users, or tasks
+-   set directory (cd) to the desired project. ie: `cd users`, or `cd tasks`

 ### `mvn clean compile install`

+This dummy project is not configured with specific profiles for maven neither aditional params.

+&nbsp;

 ### `mvn spring-boot:run`

-The users project will run on port 9091
+The `users` project will run on port 9091
-The tasks project will run on port 9092
+The `tasks` project will run on port 9092
 Services are configured to accept cors request from `localhost:3000`,
-in case that you need to accepto another one, please add it to MvcConfig class
+in case that you need to accept another one, please add it to MvcConfig class

 To test the project:

 ### `mvn test`

 This is a live server, so it only works locally in the (tomcat) embedded server within maven

+&nbsp;

+## Batabase

 If you want to connect to DB, then the URI link for mongodb shared cluster is: